SamSepiol-bit/ProductSelling-App/README.md

-Install this package Ypur Project
+Install this package Your Project

 <h1>Install-Pakage EntityFramework -Version 6.4.4</h1>